Last Updated on: 25th April 2024, 10:54 am

 The Area

-The water is shallow so no diving unless you are looking to break your neck.
-Sometimes you can see blue gropers (so I’ve heard) in the water so you can go for a swim and look out for these.
+The water is shallow, so no diving is possible.
+I’ve heard that sometimes you can see blue gropers in the water, so you can go for a swim and look out for these.

 You can walk along the entire esplanade that surrounds the water and beach, there are access points from either side of the water and all have ramp access.
 Both sides can lead to the car park and the on on the other side of this photo goes to the bus stop.